 Beaches: Excellent is the Lantern beach in Cape Atherinos and in Katomeri, which overlooks the neighbouring island Kalamos, you will find the nice beach of Porto Elia.
 From Katomeri there is Limonari, a small beach with pebbles but also turquoise waters.
 Very interesting is the coastal route from Spartochori to Saint John that will reveal to you many small beaches.

 Activities: SecretGreece as you probably already know, is interested in sports activities and in Meganisi you will find different choices!
 In the south, where the shape of the island is completely different from the rest, an extremely long and narrow peninsula forms a huge arc with a southeast orientation that leads to Head promontory.
 The place is suitable for hiking, but as it is steep you should be equipped with suitable shoes as well with a hat and a lot of water!

 Just 350 meters towards the channel that separates Lefkada with Meganisiisi, dominates the tiny island loop that can not offer good beaches, but excellent fishing spots (if you scuba dive, then give attention to ocean currents!)

 There are also many boats that go to the sea caves on the southern tip of the island.
 The most famous is that of “Papanikoli” but also beautiful is “Giovani”.

 Source: Lefkada Slow Guide

-Kastos is the smallest and the most wild and undiscovered.
-It comes from the decades of 60’s with delightful stone houses with large windows and wooden balconies.
-This island has no cars as well and it is an ideally place for campers!
-Around the island you will find the beaches Sarakiniko Valley, Kamini.
+Kastos is the smallest and the wildest and undiscovered.
+It comes from the decades of the ’60s with delightful stone houses with large windows and wooden balconies.
+This island has no cars as well and it is an ideal place for campers!
+Around the island, you will find the beaches Sarakiniko Valley, Kamini.

 Check our map below to find where these islands are!

-If you want to know more about these hidden Greek islands, simply ask us!
+If you want to know more about these hidden Greek islands, just leave us a comment below!